moewe-io/embed-google-fonts/readme.txt

 Easy way:

 * Let the plugin download the fonts
-* copy/move the folder "wp-content/cache/embed-google-fonts" to "wp-content/embed-google-fonts"
+  * Click the button in the plugin list overview ;)

 Custom way:

 * Create a folder "embed-google-fonts" in your "wp-content" folder
 * For every font create a subfolder, i.e. "embed-google-fonts/open-sans/"
   * Create a file "embed-google-fonts/open-sans/font.css"
   * Edit your "font.css" to include rules for loading your local font

 = Does this work with every theme and plugin? =

 No, themes and plugins must use wp_enqueue_style to load Google Fonts.
+Just try it, if it works, than you are fine.

 = Does it work with caching plugins? =